emerald-lang/emerald/README.md

 ### Emerald
 #### Design
 - [x] Add 'thor' gem for making a command line interface.
+- [ ] Add component like feature, which lets user define their own component keywords, and the data they expect to pass in.
+Have an option to specify default parameters for components.

 #### Github
 - [x] Add continuous integration which runs unit tests to ensure nothing breaks when a new pull request is made.